AskeCarstensen/STM32-Getting-started/Chapter 1. Hello world!/README.md

 }
 ```

-## Exercise 3: Write "Hello There!" to putty over serial connection.
+## Exercise 3: Write "Hello There!" to putty over uart.

 In this exercise we are gonna write a string from the MCU to your PC.
 In this example we are using a windows computer and putty.
 So the first step is to install [putty](https://www.putty.org/).
 Uart is setup by default, the init method can be found in the bottom of main.c.